-The third Annual Review of Progress, published in July 2016, provides an overview of the main activities across a range of actions undertaken by Government Departments and their State bodies in 2015.
-The report also captures major deliverables for 2016.
+The fourth Annual Review of Progress, published in June 2017, provides an overview of the main activities across a range of actions undertaken by Government Departments and their State bodies in 2016.
+The report also captures major deliverables for 2017.

-This third Annual Review of Progress coincided with the third Ocean Wealth Conference taking place as part of SeaFest 2016, and formed part of the conference programme.
+This fourth Annual Review of Progress coincided with the Our Ocean Wealth Summit that took place as part of SeaFest 2017, and formed part of the conference programme.

 Visit our publications page to download a copy of the latest and previous Annual Reviews.

 Our Ocean Wealth Summit/SeaFest

-The annual Review of Progress coincides with the annual Harnessing Our Ocean Wealth Conference.
+The annual Review of Progress coincides with the annual Our Ocean Wealth Summit.
 The first annual Ocean Wealth Conference took place in Dublin in June 2014.
 The conference discussed achievements to date, sustainable growth and employment opportunities for the future and the actions required to drive progress.

 The second annual Ocean Wealth Conference took place in Cork in July 2015.
 The 2015 event was expanded to include a series of events taking place across three days including Ireland's first national maritime festival - SeaFest.